Skip to main content

 3. Civil wars within producing nations for control of resources:

 Civil wars will occur within oil-producing nations to gain control of power and resources.
-We're already seeing this in Venezuela and Nigeria, and we're increasingly likely to see it in Middle Eastern nations, including Iraq.
+We saw this in Venezuela several years ago and more recently in Nigeria and Iraq.
+We're increasingly likely to see it in other Middle Eastern nations in the future, as the totalitarian governments supported by the West (in exchange for favorable treatment on oil supplies) begin to lose control over those they rule.

 4. Asymmetrical warfare: